 One of the most popular and easy-to-follow budgeting methods is the 50 30 20 rule in budgeting.
-This strategy offers a straightforward framework that helps individuals organize their income into three key categories: needs, wants, and savings.
+This approach provides a simple structure that enables people to divide their money into three main categories: savings, requirements, and wants.

 In this comprehensive guide, we will explore everything you need to know about the 50 30 20 rule in budgeting, including how it works, its benefits, its limitations, and practical tips for applying it in real life.